 Committee on Preparation for Ministry (CPM)

-The Committee on Preparation for Ministry establishes (CPM) covenant relationships with those who are to be ordained as Teaching Elders and their sessions and congregations in order to ensure that they receive full preparation for their task under the direction of the Presbytery.
+The Committee on Preparation for Ministry establishes (CPM) covenant relationships with those who are to be ordained as Ministers of the Word and Sacrament and their sessions and congregations in order to ensure that they receive full preparation for their task under the direction of the Presbytery.

 This covenant relationship is divided into two mandatory phases of inquiry and candidacy.

 To be enrolled as an inquirer, the applicant shall be a member of the sponsoring congregation, shall have been active in the work and worship of that congregation for at least six months, and shall have received the endorsement of the session of the sponsoring congregation.
 The inquiry phase shall continue for a period of no less that one year.
-The purpose of the inquiry phase is to provide an opportunity for the church and those who believe themselves called to ordered ministry as Teaching Elders to explore that call together so that the Presbytery can make an informed decision about the inquirer's suitability for ordered ministry.
+The purpose of the inquiry phase is to provide an opportunity for the church and those who believe themselves called to ordered ministry as Ministers of the Word and Sacrament to explore that call together so that the Presbytery can make an informed decision about the inquirer's suitability for ordered ministry.

 The candidacy phase shall continue for a period of no less than one year.
-The purpose of the candidacy phase is to provide for the full preparation of persons to serve the church as Teaching Elders.
+The purpose of the candidacy phase is to provide for the full preparation of persons to serve the church as Ministers of the Word and Sacrament.
 This shall be accomplished through the Presbytery's support, guidance, and evaluation of a candidate's fitness and readiness for a call to ministry requiring ordination.

 During the phases of inquiry and candidacy the individual continues to be an active member of his or her congregation and subject to the concern and discipline of the session.
 In matters relating to preparation for ministry, the individual is subject to the oversight of the Presbytery through the CPM within the context of their covenant relationship.